triparnanalytics/Big-Data-Term-Project/README.md

 ---
 ## Model Evaluation
 ## Logistic Regression
-- Interpretable
-- Suitable for binary or categorical outcomes
-- Measures the effect of predictors on the probability of an event
+- Simple and highly interpretable
+- Models the linear relationship between predictors and a continuous outcome
-- Model fit can be assessed using accuracy.
+- Model fit can be assessed using metrics like R², RMSE, and residual diagnostics
-- Limited predictive power if only weather features are used; additional features improve performance.
+- Assumes linearity and may underperform when relationships are non-linear or when important interaction terms are missing

 ## Random Forest
 - Handles mixed data types & nonlinearities